jlamborn324/slogan-maker/README.md

 ### 2. More Realistic Slogans

 At its current stage, the slogans that are produced don't always make the most sense.
-If there were to be some measurement of how frequently words are found next to eachother, for example, more realistic slogans could be produced.
+Sometimes, things slip in that aren't words, like links and such.
+Adding some way for the slogan-maker to check words against an english dictionary would make slogans more realistic.

 ### 3. Scale Up

-Currently, the slogan generator can't always find a solution for a given acronym.
-There just aren't enough tweets for longer or more obsucre acronyms.
-As I improve this project, I will be keeping in mind how I can pump more data into the slogan maker and utilize it to make longer and more realistic slogans.
+Currently, the slogan generator takes a long-long time to parse the 30,000 tweets its using.
+I hope to make this more efficient, and I am researching the best way how.

+### 4. GUI Problems

+The GUI freezes up when the code is doing heavy tasks, like the parsing.
+Implementing multi-threading would keep the GUI and heavy tasks seperate, and provide a smoother user experience.